 If the customer reports And Then Total income below the MA income limit income source from the The information is reasonably compatible and considered verified.
 No further proof is needed.
-The total is below the MA income limit Information was not available for each reported income source from the hubs The customer must provide proof of income. above the MA income limit The customer is asked clarifying questions to see if more proof is needed based on: The reason why the income is different, and
+Information was not available for each reported income source from the hubs The customer must provide proof of income.
+The customer is asked clarifying questions to see if more proof is needed based on: The reason why the income is different, and

 How eligibility, premiums, or share of cost may be affected.
 When the answers do not account for the difference, the customer must provide proof of income.
 No income There is no information available from the hubs The customer must provide information about how living expenses are being met.
 The hubs show current income information.
-The customer must provide: Information about how living expenses are being met; and If not already verified, proof that the income shown in the hubs has ended.
+The customer must provide: • Information about how living expenses is being met; and If not already verified, proof that the income shown in the hubs has ended.